From bingo caller to agency Founder…

 Psychology – I slept through most lectures at uni about it because I didn’t think it was worth learning.
 What a mistake that was!
 Marketing is a people discipline and the more you know about people and what makes them tick, the better you’ll be at your job.
-I’ve been learning fast since then, but a few more years practise wouldn’t have done me any harm.
+I’ve been learning fast since then, but a few more years of practice wouldn’t have done me any harm.

 Who are you inspired by in the digital marketing industry?

 Stacey MacNaught – a legend.
-Seriously knowledgeable, great fun to be around and runs a brilliant agency in the hills of Oldham.
+Seriously knowledgeable, is great fun to be around and runs a brilliant agency in the hills of Oldham.

 If you were to publish your autobiography in 20 years time, what would it be titled?

 What is the one thing you want to be remembered for from your career, and why?

 Putting the marketing back into digital marketing.
 Helping the industry remember that marketing isn’t about tools and tech, it’s about people.
 Once I’ve hit enough people around the head with that message, I can die happy.